- Garden / Landscaping / Patio — 254

 If there’s one piece of furniture with endless style potential, it’s bookshelves.
 These spaces are often used for function only, but you can style bookshelves so they display your personality through meaningful objects and unique knick-knacks in addition to your reading collection.

 "[Bookshelves] are the absolute architecture of space no matter where they are on your wall," says Ashlina Kaposta, a New York City-based interior designer and popular blogger on The Decorista.
 Kaposta styles bookshelves regularly for clients and is never at a loss for items to fill them.
 "You can use anything," says Ashlina.

 Anyone can style bookshelves with Kaposta’s easy home decorating tips.
 Here’s how.

 Begin With Empty Bookshelves

 Move everything off your shelves and onto the floor.
 Group similar objects together to better see what you have: Try organizing books by jacket color (see below), by subject matter or by the years or places they were collected.
-Also gather unique objects and knick-knacks you want to display.
-See what fits in your plan and what doesn’t, and play with the placement of items.
+Also, gather unique objects and knick-knacks you want to display.
+See what fits into your plan and what doesn’t, and play with the placement of items.
 As far as the bookshelf itself goes, affordable units from discount stores will do just fine.
-But if you’re looking for showcase shelving, Kaposta’s personal favorite finishes are vintage chrome and brass, which will really highlight what they house.
+But if you’re looking for showcase shelving, Kaposta’s favorite finishes are vintage chrome and brass, which will highlight what they house.